sristiM123/SOC_Home_Lab/docs/06-suricata-setup.md

 ## Background: where Suricata fits

 The lab already had host visibility through Wazuh (reading logs) and a firewall (blocking and logging connections).
-Suricata adds the missing layer — **network intrusion detection**.
+Suricata adds the missing layer, **network intrusion detection**.
 It inspects the actual packets flowing through a network interface and compares them against known attack patterns called signatures (rules).
 When traffic matches a rule, Suricata raises an alert.

 The combined picture: